knopflerfish/knopflerfish.org/htdocs/readme.txt

     Start Level, Permission Admin and URL Handler services have been updated to conform to R4.
 The Conditional Permission Admin is not yet included.
-Package Admin handles all things except those that have to do with optional features.
+Package Admin handles all things except those that have to do with the unimplemented optional features.

 === Services (r4.cmpn) ===